 Want to read more content?
 Try this: Rendered Me Useless

-Right off the top, I have to say that this is only conjectured on my part but bare with me.
-From my check-ins with the people I know, I have observed that there is an increase in their fear and uncertainty; two factors that are completely understandable given that our nations have ground to a halt.
+Right off the top, I have to say that this is only conjecture on my part, but bear with me.
+From my check-ins with the people I know, I have observed that there is an increase in their fear and uncertainty, two factors that are completely understandable given that our nations have ground to a halt.

-The study goes on to talk about fixing this expenditure with more investment; Investment in key areas, therapists, psychiatrists, programs etc. an investment that would put the mental health budgets back in the black.
-Essentially, It makes an argument for mental health funding.
+The study goes on to talk about fixing this expenditure with more investment – investment in key areas, therapists, psychiatrists, programs etc., an investment that would put the menta- health budgets back in the black.
+Essentially, It makes an argument for mental-health funding.

-Now, with all that out of the way, I would like to talk about the potential uptake in mental health conditions as we move through these uncertain times.
-Perhaps the best example I can provide is that of PTSD and or trauma in general.
+Now, with all that out of the way, I would like to talk about the potential uptake in mental-health conditions as we move through these uncertain times.
+Perhaps the best example I can provide is that of PTSD and trauma in general.

 Fill in your time contacting friends and family.

 Right now, we are constantly being bombarded with news of the outbreak and its impact.
 So then, what does this mean for our mental health?
-Well, In the CBC feature; Killer curiosity: PTSD risks associated with watching graphic videos, the idea of vicarious trauma are explored.
+Well, in the CBC feature; Killer curiosity: PTSD risks associated with watching graphic videos, the idea of vicarious trauma is explored.

 Remember, we are warriors and we will get through this war.

-Perhaps, what’s most troubling to me is the number of people who are unaware of video’s destructive power; that exposing themselves to the most devastating aspects of this, unprecedented time has the potential to severally impact their mental health.
+Perhaps, what’s most troubling to me is the number of people who are unaware of video’s destructive power.
+Exposing themselves to the most devastating aspects of this unprecedented time has the potential to severally impact their mental health.
 Therefore, it stands to reason that there may very well be an increase in diagnosable mental illnesses.

 Fact: The World Health Organization recommends that nations commit 10% of their healthcare budgets to mental health.

 While these times are triggering and serve as fuel for the trauma fires that burn deep, they are unavoidable.
 Sadly, we don’t have the luxury to avoid a pandemic.
-What we can do, however, is limit our time checking and rechecking our phones, this only exacerbates our anxieties and fears that come with being mentally ill; We can also set limits, commit to getting briefings three times a day for example.
-Instead, fill in your time contacting friends and family, reconnect and enjoy each other’s company.
+What we can do, however, is limit our time checking and rechecking our phones.
+This only exacerbates our anxieties and fears that come with being mentally ill.
+We can also set limits, commit to getting briefings three times a day, for example.
+Instead, fill in your time contacting friends and family, reconnecting and enjoy each other’s company.

 We are warriors.

-In conclusion, I feel that the body of this post makes an argument for mental health funding in two ways; One, it shows that, while we may not be active in our physical environments, we can still be traumatized through the constant bombardment of graphic video.
-This could lead to more diagnosable PTSD cases; two, those with PTSD may end up needing more supports after we emerge on the other side of things.
+In conclusion, I feel that the body of this post makes an argument for mental health funding in two ways: 1), It shows that, while we may not be active in our physical environments, we can still be traumatized through the constant bombardment of graphic video.
+This could lead to more diagnosable PTSD cases.
+And 2), those with PTSD may end up needing more supports after we emerge on the other side of things.
 Remember, we are warriors and we will get through this war.
-Be kind and respectful and please, take care.
+Be kind and respectful, and please, take care.